clementpoiret/HSF/docs/papers/joss/paper.md

 ## Postprocessing and Uncertainty Estimation

 As the default inference mode uses bootstrap aggregation and test-time augmentation, passing a single hippocampus through the pipeline produces multiple probabilistic segmentations, which are combined with a plurality voting strategy to produce a final segmentation.
-Having multiple probabilistic segmentations allows us to estimate the uncertainty of the segmentation which can help to analyze the segmentation quality *a posteriori*.
+Having multiple probabilistic segmentations allows us to estimate the statistical uncertainty of the segmentation which can help to analyze the segmentation quality *a posteriori*.

 Given a set $Y$ of $i$ predictions, in HSF the voxel-wise Aleatoric Uncertainty [@wangAleatoricUncertaintyEstimation2019] $H(Y^i|X)$ is defined as: